 Same brands, fewer crowds

 Unlike the famous Fifth Avenue shopping area (the part just below the Upper East Side), this is a quiet neighbourhood, visited less by tourists, even though it has the same shops.
 Here too you’ll find brands such as Victoria’s Secret, Aldo and Sephora.
 These are mostly located on Lexington Avenue, around 62nd Street and below.
 You can find the well-known department store Bloomingdale’s on 59th Street between 3rd and Lexington.

 Those with a little more to spend or those who just want to enjoy the luxurious feeling of the neighbourhood should head to Madison Avenue.
 Here you’ll find the most expensive designers in beautiful buildings and with breathtaking store windows.
 Lanvin, Oscar de la Renta, Christian Louboutin, Dolce & Gabbana.
 Each and everyone is a feast for the eyes.

 Roosevelt Island Tramway

 Taking the Roosevelt Island Tramway from the Upper East Side to Roosevelt Island is a great way to enjoy the Manhattan skyline.
-You can find it on 2nd Avenue around 60th Street, it leaves every 15 minutes between 6am and 2am (and until 3:30 in the weekend).
+You can find it on 2nd Avenue around 60th Street, it leaves every 15 minutes between 6 am and 2 am (and until 3:30 at the weekend).
 Visit the new Four Freedoms Park, dedicated to President Roosevelt and his famous Four Freedoms Speech of 1941.
-Open everyday from 09:00 until 17:00, closed on Tuesdays).
+Open every day from 09:00 until 17:00, closed on Tuesdays).